vvdkhoa/highLightDetection/README.txt

 BEFORE USING
 1. Install requirements.txt
-2. Dowload google credential_json file and save into key\ with name is credential.json
+2. Download google credential_json file and save into key\ with name is credential.json

 USING